infrae/fcrepo/src/fcrepo/README.txt

   >>> for predicate in ds: print predicate http://www.w3.org/2000/01/rdf-schema#comment

-To save this we call setContent without any data.
-This will serialise the RDF statements to RDFXML and perform the save action
+To save this we call the setContent method without any data.
+This will serialise the RDF statements to RDFXML and perform the save action:

   >>> ds.setContent()
   >>> print ds.getContent().read()